 Your (prospective) schools’ financial aid office can help you navigate your eligibility and applications for these government-funded scholarship programs.

-Private loans, on the other hand, come with more limited options for loan deferment and forbearance if your repayment goes south.
+Private loans, on the other hand, come with fewer options for loan deferment and forbearance if your repayment goes south.
 Still, if you have a strong credit history, or a cosigner who does, you could score a lower interest rate from a private lender than the government can offer.

 If you decide to borrow for PA school, plan your eventual repayment while you’re still in school.
 Along with the aforementioned service and forgiveness programs, there are state-funded assistance programs for physician assistant graduates.
 Find your state contact via the Department of Health and Human Services to inquire about the possibilities.

 Need a student loan?Here are our top student loan lenders of 2020!